Allow log on through Remote Desktop Services

 Describes the best practices, location, values, policy management, and security considerations for the Allow log on through Remote Desktop Services security policy setting.

-This policy setting determines which users or groups can access the logon screen of a remote device through a Remote Desktop Services connection.
-It is possible for a user to establish a Remote Desktop Services connection to a particular server but not be able to log on to the console of that same server.
+This policy setting determines which users or groups can access the sign-in screen of a remote device through a Remote Desktop Services connection.
+It's possible for a user to establish a Remote Desktop Services connection to a particular server but not be able to sign in to the console of that same server.

 - User-defined list of accounts

 - To control who can open a Remote Desktop Services connection and sign in to the device, add users to or remove users from the Remote Desktop Users group.

 Computer Configuration\Windows Settings\Security Settings\Local Policies\User Rights Assignment

 By default, members of the Administrators group have this right on domain controllers, workstations, and servers.
 The Remote Desktops Users group also has this right on workstations and servers.
 The following table lists the actual and effective default policy values.
 Default values are also listed on the policy’s property page.

 |Server type or GPO||Default value|

 |Default Domain Policy||Not Defined|

 |Domain Controller Effective Default Settings||Administrators|